Induction of Labour

 The higher your bishop score is, the more likely you are to have a vaginal birth.
 Below is the scoring chart (taken from Wikipedia) if you’d like to get technical.

-For all inductions you will have to come into the hospital.
-Usually you arrive at triage and the nurse there will get you started.
+For all inductions, you will have to come to the hospital.
+Usually, you arrive at triage and the nurse there will get you started.
 Sometimes the care provider starts the process and sends you home, other times you will have to stay for monitoring.
 This all depends on your medical status and the hospital you are delivering at.
 There are different methods for ripening your cervix, all based on what the care provider deems necessary.

 Ask questions about all the different options.
 With new research and time, a lot of the recommendations change.
 It’s really important to ask questions based on your personal care and what is important to you.